A Lantern for Jack, the Hallow!

 But because we have round squashes (as „Rondini“ or „Tondo di Nizza“), we need more classification (new trading classes) in squashes from elongated to round.
 At the end he comes up with „pumpkin squashes“ for round squashes.

-Dear Pumpkin Jack-o, isn’t that too much for your little brain?
+Dear Pumpkin Jack O’Lantern, isn’t that too much for your little brain?

 At the end the clarification will be this: In the USA, all immature cucurbits used for eating (by humans) are called „Summer Squashes“; all mature eaten cucurbits are called „Winter Squashes“.
 All cucurbits used for other purposes, e. g. for a lantern, are called „Pumpkins“.